 In light of the potential for significant environmental effects, on 22 December 2019 the Minister for Planning (the Minister) determined under the Environment Effects Act 1978 (EE Act) that APA VTS (Operations) Pty Ltd (the proponent) is to prepare an environment effects statement (EES) for the proposed Western Outer Ring Main Gas Pipeline (the project).
-The purpose of the EES is to describe the project, assess its potential effects on the environment and assess alternative layouts, designs and approaches to avoid and mitigate effects.
+The purpose of the EES is to describe the project, assess its potential effects on the environment1 and assess alternative layouts, designs and approaches to avoid and mitigate effects.
 The EES will inform and seek feedback from the public and stakeholders.
 The Minister will issue an assessment of the project's environmental effects to conclude the EES process and inform statutory decision-makers responsible for the project's approvals.

-These Final Scoping Requirements for the Western Outer Ring Main Gas Pipeline set out the proposed specific matters to be investigated and documented in the EES for the project.
-The scoping requirements presented here were finalised following consideration of submissions received during the public exhibition of the draft scoping requirements in July-August 2020.
+These Draft Scoping Requirements for the Western Outer Ring Main Gas Pipeline set out the proposed specific matters to be investigated and documented in the EES for the project.
+The draft scoping requirements presented here are for public review and comment.
+The Minister will issue the final scoping requirements for the EES following consideration of public comments received on this draft.

 While the scoping requirements are intended to cover all relevant matters, the EES will also need to address other issues that emerge during the EES investigations, especially those relevant to statutory decisions that will be informed by the assessment.